Before you visit

 - If you cannot book online, see camping bookings for other options.

-All vehicles with the exception of those remaining within the boundary of Kingfisher Bay Resort & Village (KBRV) must have a current K'gari vehicle access permit, purchased before going to the island and affixed to the lower left side of the windscreen.
+All vehicles with the exception of those remaining within the boundary of Kingfisher Bay Resort & Village (KBRV) must have a valid vehicle access permit before entering K’gari (Fraser Island) Recreation Area.
+Permits should be affixed to the lower left side of the windscreen.
 If your vehicle does not have a windscreen, you must display the tag somewhere prominent on the vehicle.

 Camping permits are required for all camping, except in privately run campgrounds, and must be prominently displayed at your camp.
 School and public holidays are very busy.
 Purchase permits well in advance and be aware that some camping areas have limited capacity.